Policies

 Configuring policies

-Open the Brain dashboard (the 🧠 brain icon in the top-right corner) and click Policies in the Brain sidebar.
-You’ll see the three contexts listed as sub-items — Chat, Background, and External agent — click one to view and edit its rules.
+Open the Brain dashboard (the 🧠 brain icon in the top-right corner) and click Policies in the sidebar.
+Policies open on the Chat context by default.
+Each context — Chat, Background, and External agent — has its own set of rules; to jump to another, open the search bar at the top (or press ⌘K) and choose Policies · Background or Policies · External agent.

 Actions are grouped into categories.
 Each category expands to the individual actions it covers: